dat3Cph/material/flow1/jpa/week1/StudentExercise.md

 - Question: Explain the difference between Hibernate and JPA.

 **Exercise 2: JPQL**
-Objective: Understand the purpose of JPQL and how it differs from SQL.

 - Question: Explain the purpose of JPQL and how it differs from SQL.